 Our Work In

 As Afghanistan endured the Taliban takeover in 2021, MADRE worked with our local grassroots partners to help women and girls escape violence, establishing safehouses and providing material support.
-When a massive earthquake struck Afghanistan in 2022, our relationships with local women organizers allowed us to rapidly deliver humanitarian relief to directly impacted communities.
+When massive earthquakes struck Afghanistan in June 2022, and again in October 2023, our relationships with local women organizers allowed us to rapidly deliver humanitarian relief to directly impacted communities.

-In the years since the Taliban took power, we’ve provided documentation, advocacy materials, and training for women’s and human rights defenders in Afghanistan, and those who’ve been forced to flee.
-This fall, MADRE is organizing a multi-country trip with UN officials to meet with refugees and Afghan women’s rights activists about crimes committed on the basis of gender.
+SUPPORT OUR EMERGENCY WORK IN AFGHANISTANIn the years since the Taliban took power, we’ve provided documentation, advocacy materials, and training for women’s and human rights defenders in Afghanistan, and those who’ve been forced to flee.
+MADRE has organized multi-country trips, including with UN officials, to meet with refugees and Afghan women’s rights activists about crimes committed on the basis of gender.
 Thanks to your support of MADRE, we’re able to build the infrastructure and the access to ensure that women and LGBTQIA+ people in Afghanistan will finally see justice.

-On the 2nd anniversary of the Taliban takeover, Arash Azizzada (Afghans For A Better Tomorrow) and Kate Alexander (MADRE) come together for an Instagram Q&A to discuss the aftermath, actions from those on the ground, and ways to support those affected.
-Join us on Instragram, August 15 at 12 p.m.
-ET
+On August 15, 2023, the 2nd anniversary of the Taliban takeover, Arash Azizzada (Afghans For A Better Tomorrow) and Kate Alexander (MADRE) came together for an Instagram Q&A to discuss the aftermath, actions from those on the ground, and ways to support those affected.
+Watch the video on Instagram.

 Kate Alexander supports MADRE’s advocacy programs to develop US foreign policies that advance the rights of women, LGBTQIA+ persons, and other marginalized groups.
 Her work at MADRE focuses on feminist peace and climate justice, partnering with grassroots women worldwide to bring their perspectives and analysis to shape US policy-making.
 Kate has written widely on humanitarian issues, including those facing Afghans.